“Crime and punishment”

-- First, those that see God as indifferent towards sin.
-They see that His judgment is long over due.
-To which Hebrews 10:30-31 says, “Vengeance is Mine, I will repay,” says the Lord.
-And again, “The LORD will judge His people.
+- There are those that see God as indifferent towards sin and that His judgement is long overdue.
+To which Hebrews 10:30-31 says, “Vengeance is Mine, I will repay," says the Lord.
+And again, "The LORD will judge His people.
 It is a fearful thing to fall into the hands of the living God.”

-- Second, those that see God as a mean restrictive ogre who punishes poor mankind on a whim.
+- Then there are those that see God as a mean restrictive ogre who punishes poor mankind on a whim.

-- Rom.
+2. Rom.
 1:18 “The wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness”.
-Not only does man “miss the mark” concerning how God created him he does so willingly as he suppresses the truth.
+Not only does man “miss the mark” concerning how God created him he does so by willingly suppressing the truth.

-- Rom.
+3. Rom.
 2:5 “But in accordance with your hardness and your impenitent heart you are treasuring up for yourself wrath in the day of wrath and revelation of the righteous judgment of God”.
-Further more mankind continues to harden their heart while God is patient giving them time to repent.
+Furthermore, mankind continues to harden their heart while God is patiently giving people time to repent.

-- Ps.
-78:21-22 “Therefore the LORD heard this and was furious; So a fire was kindled against Jacob, and anger also came up against Israel, because they did not believe in God, and did not trust in His salvation.”
-Mankind continually refuses to trust God which is yet another reason for His judgment.
+4. Ps.
+78:21-22 “Therefore the LORD heard this and was furious; So, a fire was kindled against Jacob, And anger also came up against Israel, Because they did not believe in God, And did not trust in His salvation.”
+The continual and persistent refusal to trust God is yet another reason for His judgment.

-- 2 Sam 6:7 “the anger of the LORD was aroused against Uzzah, and God struck him there for his error; and he died there by the ark of God.”
-Mankind not only refuses to trust God he rebelliously attempts to approach God on his own terms.
+5. 2 Sam 6:7 “the anger of the LORD was aroused against Uzzah, and God struck him there for his error; and he died there by the ark of God.”
+Not only is there a refusal to trust God there is a continual rebellion in attempts to approach God on our own grounds.

 This has been Pastor Dale, Blessings!